Icinga/icinga2/doc/8-cli-commands.md

 ## <a id="config-change-reload"></a> Reload on Configuration Changes

 Everytime you have changed your configuration you should first tell Icinga 2 to [validate](8-cli-commands.md#config-validation).
-If there are no validation errors you can safely reload the Icinga 2 daemon.
+If there are no validation errors, you can safely reload the Icinga 2 daemon.

     # /etc/init.d/icinga2 reload